Scientific Approach

 2. Deploy Immune Monitoring Kit

 Two additional pillars will be pursued to achieve these goals.
 First, we will develop artificial immune systems to recapitulate the major features of tissue immunity and multi-tissue immune interactions, which underlie all major functions of the immune system (e.g., from protection against infection and cancer to maintaining homeostasis).
 This process will allow rapid data generation and testing of interventions, including both therapeutic and genetic modifications of the immune system.
 Second, we will develop quantitative, predictive models for molecular recognition.
-Though immune functions are results of molecular interactions—for example lymphocyte receptors such as T- and B-cell receptors can recognize and remember molecular patterns—we currently have extremely limited capacity both experimentally and computationally to interrogate and predict such molecular recognition at scale.
+Though immune functions are results of molecular interactions—for example lymphocyte receptors such as T- and B-cell receptors can recognize and remember molecular patterns—the immune field currently has extremely limited capacity both experimentally and computationally to interrogate and predict such molecular recognition at scale.
 By tackling these two major pillars, HIP will generate the technology and data needed to achieve not only predictive models of the immune system but also tools to enable intervention and truly mechanistic understanding of the immune system at the personal level.